KeeUka/Java-JNI-Examples/Example1/README.md

 ## Credits

-This example is taked from [Here](https://www3.ntu.edu.sg/home/ehchua/programming/java/JavaNativeInterface.html) with modifications in a few commands.
+This example is taken from [Here](https://www3.ntu.edu.sg/home/ehchua/programming/java/JavaNativeInterface.html) with modifications in a few commands.